Samsung/tizen-docs/docs/application/dotnet/guides/nui/window.md

 window.WindowSize = windowSize;
 ```

-When the window size is changed, a resize event is emitted.
+When the window size is changed, a resize event is triggered.

 ## Move window